wombat9000/mboyz-webapp/readme.md

 ## Mockito ArgumentMatchers and Kotlin nullsafety
-Mockito matchers such as any() and nonNull() don't work with nonNullable Kotlin types.
+Mockito matchers such as any() return Java types, and are not compatible with Kotlin nonNullable types.
 In order to make the following work:

 ```kotlin
 given(auth0Mock.buildAuthorizeUrl(any(), any())).willReturn("someUrl")